hoangvanthien/hoangvanthien.github.io/_posts/2018-12-05-rotating-calipers.md

 ### How do I know which edge the calipers will touch first?

 This came to the problem of comparing angles.
 Please slide to step 2, when we need to determine if the next rotation will make the calipers touch FG or CD first.
-We need to compare the angles at C and F. If we translate CD such that C $\equiv$ F. The two angles now have the same origin, and they are formed by one line and two segments.
+We need to compare the angles at C and F. If we translate CD such that C $$\equiv$$ F. The two angles now have the same origin, and they are formed by one line and two segments.
 Considering the angle form by the two segments will give us a verdict of the comparison between the two original angles.

 ### How do I know it will produce all pairs of antipodals?